Blues (Super Rugby): 2014 season

-The Blues 2014 season started with coach Sir John Kirwan announcing 6 new players to the squad including three All Blacks with the return of Ma'a Nonu and Tony Woodcock after they both played with the Highlanders for a season, and Jerome Kaino.
-This also included former NRL player Benji Marshall who had previously played with the Wests Tigers for 10 years.
+The Blues 2014 season started with coach Sir John Kirwan announcing six new players to the squad including three All Blacks with the return of Ma'a Nonu and Tony Woodcock after they both played with the Highlanders for a season, and Jerome Kaino.
+This also included former National Rugby League (NRL) player Benji Marshall who had previously played with the Wests Tigers for 10 years.

 The Blues season started with an away loss to the Highlanders, going down 29–21.
 The next week they played their first home game of the season at Eden Park, defeating the Crusaders 35–24.
 They travelled to South Africa for two games against the Sharks and the Lions, losing both games but coming away with a losing bonus point against the Lions.
 They returned to New Zealand for two home games against the Cheetahs and the Highlanders, both of which they won bringing the up to 6th place on the ladder.
 The team travelled to Canberra to face the Brumbies and were defeated 26–9, and were defeated again by the Hurricanes in Wellington after a bye week.
 This was followed by two home games against the Waratahs and the Reds, winning both and coming away with a bonus point win against the Reds.
 They then lost their next two games going down to the Chiefs and the Sharks, picking up a losing bonus point against the Sharks.
 They returned to Eden park to defeat the Hurricanes, followed by a bonus point win in Perth against the Western Force.
 This put them into 8th place on the ladder with two games to play in the regular season before finals, needing to place in the top 6 for a spot in the play-offs.
 They lost to the Crusaders in Christchurch, therefore to make the finals they needed to win their final game against the Chiefs who were in the same situation.
 They lost their final game against the Chiefs going down 11–8, putting them out of the finals and ending a six-game winning streak at Eden Park for the season.
 The Blues finished 10th overall and 5th place in the New Zealand conference.

-Ihaia West, Patrick Tuipulotu, Benji Marshall, and Tom Donnelly all made their Blues super rugby debut in the 2014 season.
+Ihaia West, Patrick Tuipulotu, Benji Marshall, and Tom Donnelly all made their Super Rugby debut for the Blues in the 2014 season.